 - A transcript from your high school or college/university/post secondary institution.

-Submit essay, letters of reference and all written correspondence in one combined Microsoft Word File to email@example.com.
-The transcripts should be sent as a PDF file.
-Completed applications are due by midnight EST on April 30, 2017.
+Submit essay, completed application and all written correspondence in one combined Microsoft Word File to firstname.lastname@example.org.
+The transcripts and letters of reference should be sent as a PDF file.
+Completed applications are due by midnight EST on April 9, 2017.
 Only complete applications will be considered.

 2016 Scholarship Recipients